How is Reporter powered?

 Before going out into the field

 Before placing your Reporter outside with its solar panel, we recommend fully charging the internal battery using grid power.
-Every Reporter comes with a standard adapter that allows you to do this.
+Every Reporter comes with a standard charger that allows you to do this.
 On the Crodeon Dashboard you'll be able to see the battery status of your Reporter.

 If you forget to do this, it can cause Reporter to need some more time before the device is able to fully start up and start measuring.
 Preventing this is the best option.